Ada-Developers-Academy/core-software-tools/managing-packages/packages-and-managing-packages.md

 ```

 When reading our output we should look out for:
-- If we see a messgae that `pip` is not found.
+- Do we see a message that `pip` is not found?
-  - If you see this, refer to the `pip` docs for an installation guide.
-- If we see that `.pyenv` is not part of the path to the `pip` installation.
+- Do we _not_ see `.pyenv` included in the path to the `pip` installation?

-  - If you see this, reach out in #study-hall on Slack for assistance.
+If either of these situations arise, please reach out for assistance in #study-hall and share the output you are seeing.

 ### Install Packages